 Graduate Athletic Training Program

-Dr. Gary Wilkerson, Professor of Graduate Athletic Training, has been elected to the National Athletic Trainers’ Association (NATA) Hall of Fame.
+Dr. Gary Wilkerson, Professor of Graduate Athletic Training, was inducted to the National Athletic Trainers’ Association (NATA) Hall of Fame in 2016.

 Wilkerson’s research is primarily in lower extremity biomechanics and ankle injuries.
 His recent work has focused on predictive modeling for identification of individual athletes who possess potentially modifiable characteristics associated with elevated injury risk.